-- For children 12 23 months of age: if three doses have been received prior to 12 months of age, then an additional dose is required (total of four doses) on or after 12 months of age.
+- For children seven through 11 months of age, two doses are required. - For children 12 23 months of age: if three doses have been received prior to 12 months of age, then an additional dose is required (total of four doses) on or after 12 months of age.
 If one or two doses were received prior to 12 months of age, then a total of three doses are required with at least one dose on or after 12 months of age.
-If zero doses have been received, then two doses are required with both doses on or after 12 months of age. - Children 24 months through 59 months meet the requirement if they have at least three doses with one dose on or after 12 months of age, or two doses with both doses on or after 12 months of age, or one dose on or after 24 months of age.
+If zero doses have been received, then two doses are required with both doses on or after 12 months of age. - doses with both doses on orafter 12 months of age, orone dose on or after 24 months of age.
 Otherwise, an additional dose is required.
-Children 60 nonths of age and older are not required to receive PCV vaccine.

-For MMR, Varicella, and Hepatitis A vaccines, the first dose must be given on or after the first birthday.
-Vaccine doses administered within four days before the first birthday will satisfy this requirement.

-This is to verify that (name of child) had varicella disease (chickenpox) on or about (date) and does not need varicella vaccine."
-The written statement Previous illness may be documented with a written statement from a physician, school nurse, or the child's parent or guardian containing wording such be acceptable in place of any, and all varicella vaccine doses required
+Children 60 Children 24 months through 59 months meet the requirement if they have at least three doses with one dose on or after 12 months of age, or two nonths of age and older are not required to receive PCV vaccine. - For MMR, Varicella, and Hepatitis A vaccines, the first dose must be given on or after the first birthday.
+Vaccine doses administered within four days before the first birthday will satisfy this requirement. - This is to verify that (name of child) had varicella disease (chickenpox) on or about (date) and does not need varicella vaccine."
+The written statement Previous illness may be documented with a written statement from a physician, school nurse, or the child's parent or guardian containing wording such be acceptable in place of any, and all varicella vaccine doses required xemption